Expected learning outcomes

 - The candidate has gained ownership in a reference project where experience and view-points have been exchanged with collaborative partners and colleagues

 - Information security management systems

 Teaching Methods (additional text)

 The students are assigned to groups of 6 - 10 persons.
 Each group gets a task assigned from an external system owner.
 The projects are formulated such that the students have to carry out a risk assessment as the part of a project work.
 All projects report to a coordination team.
 The students get feedback on the group processes and their deliveries (Project plan, status reports, meeting agendas and minutes).
 Lectures and group assignments are run in parallel.

 One large project.
 The student groups keep the work going until the quality of the report is satisfying; the final deadline is the 3 week of June.

 Evaluated by internal examiner.
 External examiner is used periodically (every four years, next time in 2015/2016).

 The project must be improved until the quality satisfies the "Pass" criterions.

 The students must have registered for the course by January 15th.
 The project work starts in the second week of teaching, and active participation in the group assignment is required from all students.
-The groups formulates their own group contract where the participation is regulated.
+The groups formulate their own group contract where the participation is regulated.
 This contract must be signed by all group members and approved by the course responsible.
-If the contract is violated by a group member, the group nominates the candidate for exclusion.
+If a group member violates the contract, the group nominates the candidate for exclusion.
 The course responsible takes the final decision on exclusion.
 If a candidate is excluded there are two possible outcomes: (i) The candidate fails the course or (ii) the candidate carries out an individual project.
 The course responsible makes this decision based on available information on the reason for the nomination documented by written statements from both parties (group and candidate).